nhsconnect/Dose-Syntax-Implementation/pages/overview/overview_release_notes.md

 ### Exclusions ####

-The following are not included within the latest version of this implementation guidance.
+The following will be added to future versions of this implementation guidance.
-  * Implementation guidance for dose conversions, i.e. converting dose-based to product-based instructions
+* Guidance for converting existing prescription content (e.g. an order sentence) within an existing prescribing system into a FHIR Dosage instruction
-  * Implementation guidance for dose equivalence checking
+* Guidance for creating a human readable string from the FHIR Dosage elements
-  * System-generation of .text elements from structured Dosage content
+* Guidance for converting a dose-based (VTM) instruction into an appropriate short list of (VMP/AMP) products
-  * Implementation guidance for the population of a Dosage structure from existing order sentences
+* Guidance for creating patient focussed dosage instructions when converting from a dose-based to product-based instruction

 ## Version History ##